 …

-(g) RIMEP members shall be selected based on their expertise in a given subject or discipline, which contributes to the assigned effort.
+(g) RIMEP members shall be selected based on their expertise in a given subject or discipline that contributes to the assigned effort.
+The MANDEEP Chair selected in accordance with Mandatory Appendix IV, IV-1.3.2.2(b) shall be a member of the RIMEP.
 RIMEP membership shall be based on the individual’s expertise in the subject matter and this expertise shall be documented to justify their selection.